laginha/yard/docs/resource/meta/intro.md

 # Meta options

-As you have seen before it is mandatory for the Resource to have a Meta class declaring the bidding model, as follows:
+As you have seen before, the Resource may have a Meta class declaring the bidding model as follows:

 ```python
 from yard.resources import Resource